TheBodger/MMM-FeedProvider-Twitter/README.md

 This magic mirror module is a MMM-FeedProvider module that is part of the the MMM-Feedxxx interrelated modules.

-At the moment, the twitter authorisation process doesnt work with the nodejs twitter module. a solution is being sought

 For an overview of these modules see the README.md in https://github.com/TheBodger/MMM-FeedDisplay.

 the -Twitter module will monitor and format any Tweets it is configured to search for.
 It will extract text and the first Image that is embbeded within a tweet.